aws-powertools/powertools-lambda-python/docs/roadmap.md

 ### Lambda Layer in release notes

-> **Update**: We are looking at more accessible alternatives based on customer feedback (e.g., AWS System Manager public parameters)
+> **Reason**: We are looking at more accessible alternatives based on customer feedback (e.g., AWS System Manager public parameters)

 We want to publish a JSON with a map of region and Lambda Layer ARN as a GitHub Release Note asset.